-Look at Ninja Ultima Blender box as shown below.
-It claimed, the Ninja Ultima Blender is better than Vitamix priced $600 (which refers to Vitamix Professional Series 750).
-Can you feel the tense of this competition?
+If you look at Ninja Ultima Blender box as shown below, the manufacturer claims that, the Ninja Ultima Blender is better than Vitamix priced $600 (which refers to Vitamix Professional Series 750).

-The unbiased review is revealed – Vitamix vs Ninja
+Let’s reveal unbiased review – Vitamix vs Ninja (The ultimate comparison)

-Since blender is used to process food then we need to make sure they’re totally free from all chemical substances with hazardous nature for our body.
-Such as Bisphenol A (BPA).
-Especially for the container part which has direct contact to food or ingredient.
+Since blender is used to process food then we need to make sure they’re totally free from all chemical substances that are hazardous in nature for our body, such as Bisphenol A (BPA).
+This is more specific on the container part which has direct contact with food or ingredient.

-As you can see from the picture above, even the most important component in the Ninja blender: the drive socket, comes all plastic.
-While Vitamix uses metal gear on its drive socket.
+As you can see from the picture above, even the most important component in the Ninja blender: the drive socket, comes all plastics.
+While Vitamix blenders use metal gear on its drive socket.

 The mounting part that connects the container and the drive socket in Vitamix has an elastic and flexible pad made from rubber, while in Ninja its all from plastic.

 Update: Ninja Kitchen seems won’t let their competitor to put them down with this issue, and now they also have blenders with metal component on their driver socket.
 This only applies on Ninja Ultima Blender model.

 3. Blades material: Ninja blender vs Vitamix – The Biggest Difference

 Every Vitamix blender model uses hardened, laser-cut, stainless-steel blades with high technology that ensures every edge is powerful and unlikely to get rust over time.
 The blades’ housing is also made of metal.
 While Ninja’s sharp blades come with plastic shaft.

 We also found that due to the blade design of Ninja you always need to pull out the blades every time you want to pour the mixed ingredients from the container.
 This is a risky step.
 You might get injured if you’re not careful enough since the blades might easily cut your fingers.